 17. What are the causes and prevention methods of hot cracks?

 It is the result of the tensile stress when the molten pool cools and crystallizes, and the liquid thin layer formed by low melting point eutectic during solidification.

-② Preheating: to reduce the cooling rate and improve the stress condition.
+- Preheat the material to reduce the cooling rate and improve the stress condition.

 18. What is the relationship between weld forming factor and weld quality?